skagrawal/Udacity--SDC-ND---term-2/CarND-MPC-P5/README.md

 - Current speed of the vehicle

 # Latency in MPC
-We have a 1000ms latency, so to handle that we updated our state before using it in the model.
+- We have a 1000ms latency, so to handle that we updated our state before using it in the model.
 Code is available in the main class.

+# Number of states, N and environment change time-
+- I have tried with multiple values for N, 10,15,20,30 and decided to use 20.
+Similarly I chose value of dt by trial